PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/ERRATA.md

 ## Chapter 3

 p.
+58 - [CLARIFICATION] "see the Appendix for an overview of transforms" should instead refer to Chapter 5, where transforms are discussed in more detail

+p.
 66 - [CLARIFICATION] The following sentence:

 > Don’t forget to drag rock.tscn onto the Rock property.